-Increase is a result of acquiring stores throughout 2018 and 2019 resulting in NOI growth quarter over quarter as we commenced reporting results.
+Increase is a result of acquiring stores throughout 2019 resulting in revenue, operating costs and NOI growth as we commenced reporting results.

 Portable Storage

 Increase in revenue per unit rented and occupancy resulted in revenue and NOI growth over the same prior year period.